jo0707/RSA-PVD-text-to-video-steganography/README.md

 -   Modifies these differences to embed message bits
 -   Uses a special terminator pattern to mark the end of the message
 -   Distributes the message across RGB channels for higher capacity

+## Video Steganography Progress

+This project now supports **video steganography using PVD** for selected frames:

+-   Text is encrypted with RSA, then hidden in multiple video frames using the PVD method.
+-   Frames are extracted from the video, the message is embedded in one or more frames, and the frames are recombined into a lossless video (AVI/FFV1 or MJPEG).
+-   Extraction and decryption are supported for stego video.
+-   Lossless processing ensures the PVD data is preserved and can be read back correctly.
+-   Frame management and recombination are handled automatically.

+**Note:** Only some frames are used for steganography, not the entire video.
+This increases security and reduces visual impact.

 ## Advanced Features